keep-starknet-strange/satoru/book/src/smart-contracts-architecture/swap-module.md

 # Swap module

-The data module is reponsible for storing and managing the data of the protocol.
+The swap module is reponsible for swaping.

 It contains the following smart contracts: